-OTA E233 Clinical Practicum - Level IIB 5 c.h.
+OTA E233 Clinical Practicum - Level IIB

-Eight weeks of full-time performance displaying entry-level OTA skills in an Occupational Therapy department working under the supervision of a Registered/Licensed Occupational Therapist or a Certified Occupational Therapy Assistant.
+Eight weeks of full-time performance displaying entry-level OTA skills in an Occupational Therapy department working under the supervision of a Registered/Licensed Occupational Therapist or a Certified Occupational Therapist.

 All prerequisites must be completed with a grade of C or higher.
 Course will be graded pass/fail as determined by the Occupational Therapy Assistant Fieldwork Evaluation form.
 This is an AOTA required document and is completed by the Fieldwork Supervisor at the Clinical site.
 Minimum Passing grade for Level II Clinical Practicum is 70 points.